 A few hundred feet up the east ridge from the Powerline Pass Trail, there there is sometimes a prominent sheep trail sidehilling along the grassy southeast slopes (in lush years, such as 2019, this may be hard to find).
 Follow this

 until it peters out after a few hundred yards; then continue sidehilling below cliff bands until, due south of the summit, you encounter a broad grassy gully leading to the upper south face.
 Moderately steep grass and a little scree carry you to the summit ridge.

 The Northwest Ridge (toward Powerline Pass) has been done by quite a few people, but not me.
 It appears to be fourth class.

 The routes are illustrated in this photo

 , which has a little tarn in it and pretty meadows frequented by dall sheep.
-This seldom-visited bowl would be accessed via the traversing game trail mentioned in the "South Gully" route description above.
+This seldom-visited bowl would be accessed via the traversing path mentioned in the "South Gully" route description above, but would involve quite lot of steep sidehilling that would be unpleasant with a heavy pack.
 Campfires are prohibited, and very large groups require a permit.